 To win a lawsuit based on an intentional tort, the plaintiff must prove the four elements cited above and show that the defendant's act was intentional.
 Only the act must have been intentional.
 The injury that resulted may have been unintentional.

 Most lawsuits based on strict liability involve products.
-To prove a manufacturer is strictly liable, the plaintiff need only show that the product was defective, and that the defective product caused the plaintiff's injury.
+To prove a manufacturer is strictly liable, the plaintiff need show that the product was defective and that the defective product caused the plaintiff's injury.
 The plaintiff need not prove that the manufacturer was negligent.

-A general liability policy covers claims based on negligence, strict liability and certain intentional torts.
-It covers claims against your company for bodily injury or property damage caused by an occurrence (an accidental event) that results from your negligence.
-The injury or damage may arise out of hazards on your premises or at a job site.
-Alternatively, it may arise from work you have completed, or a product you have made or sold.
-Claims arising from your products or completed work are covered whether they are based on allegations of negligence or on strict liability.
+Your business can protect itself against claims based on negligence, strict liability or certain intentional torts by purchasing a general liability policy.
+The policy covers claims alleging bodily injury or property damage caused by an occurrence that results from your negligence.
+The injury or damage may occur on your premises or at a job site, or arise out of your products or completed work.
+Claims arising from your products or completed work are covered whether they are based on negligence or strict liability.